braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 :::info[**Requirement of the Undirected Metric for Spatial Locality Definition**]

-The locality projector $\Pi_{\text{local}}$ enforces a fundamental property of physical space: locality.
+The locality projector $\Pi_{\text{local}}$ enforces a fundamental property of physical space: strict locality.
 It ensures that direct causal links can form only between events that remain "nearby" in the emergent spatial geometry.
-To do this, it must use the Undirected Metric $\bar{d}$, not the directed causal distance.
+To achieve this; the projector must utilize the Undirected Metric $\bar{d}$; rather than the directed causal distance.

-  * **Causal Distance** is asymmetric. $u$ might be the past of $v$, but $v$ is causally disconnected from $u$.
-  * **Metric Distance** is symmetric.
-It measures structural proximity.
-    If we used directed distance, a pair $(v, u)$ might be "far" causally (infinite directed distance) but "close" spatially (neighbors).
-The locality constraint must permit connections between spatial neighbors regardless of the arrow of time, to allow the geometry to evolve coherently.
-Thus, $\bar{d}$ is the correct measure for spatial locality.
+We must distinguish between two concepts of distance. **Causal Distance** is asymmetric; if $u$ causes $v$; then $u$ is in the past of $v$; but $v$ is causally disconnected from $u$ (infinite directed distance). **Metric Distance** (structural proximity) is symmetric; it measures how many links separate two nodes regardless of direction.
+If we relied on directed distance; a pair $(v, u)$ might be "far" causally (infinite separation) but "close" spatially (neighbors).
+The locality constraint must permit connections between spatial neighbors regardless of the arrow of time to allow the geometry to evolve coherently as a manifold.
+Thus; $\bar{d}$ is the unique correct measure for defining the spatial locality required for the emergence of a coordinate chart.

 ### 3.5.4.3 Calculation: Eigenvalue Verification {#3.5.4.3}